2015–16 Campbell Fighting Camels basketball team

 The 2015–16 Campbell Fighting Camels basketball team represented Campbell University during the 2015–16 NCAA Division I men's basketball season.
 The Fighting Camels were led by third year Kevin McGeehan and played their home games at Gore Arena.
 They were members of the Big South Conference.
-They finished the season 12–18, 5–13 in Big South play to finish in four way tie for eighth place.
-They lost in the first round of the Big South tournament to Gardner–Webb.
+They finished the season 12–18, 5–13 in Big South play, resulting in a four-way tie for eighth place.
+They were eliminated in the first round of the Big South tournament to Gardner–Webb.